Provable Complexity Improvement of AdaGrad over SGD: Upper and Lower Bounds in Stochastic Non-Convex Optimization: Preliminaries

-The above condition on the variance of the stochastic gradient is a more fine-grained assumption compared to the standard assumptions used in the literature to analyze stochastic gradient methods.
-The common assumption is given by $\mathbb{E}[\|\sgrad{t} -\nabla F(\w_t)\|^2 \given \mathcal{F}_{t-1} ]\leq \sigma^2$.
-Indeed, our considered assumption is more refined as it implies the standard assumption when we consider $\sigma^2=\sum_{i=1}^d \sigma_i^2$.
-As discussed earlier, since we aim to study an algorithm with a coordinate-specific update, the above assumption better captures the convergence behavior of the method of interest.
+\theassumption\origtheassumption The above condition on the variance of the stochastic gradient is a more fine-grained assumption compared to the standard assumption.
+Indeed, our considered assumption implies Assumption~\ref{assumption:variance_sd} when we consider $\sigma^2=\sum_{i=1}^d \sigma_i^2$.
+As discussed earlier, since we aim to study an algorithm with a coordinate-specific update, the above assumption better captures its convergence behavior.